Guidelines Issued for Ketamine Infusions Used for Pain Management

 As ketamine infusion therapy becomes more popular, many people in the medical community have started to realize they need consensus guidelines for its use.
-Although ketamine infusions are not FDA approved, they’ve been proven to be an effective treatment for treatment resistant depression, pain management, and other disorder treatment-resistant
+Although ketamine infusions don’t yet have FDA approval, they are an effective treatment for treatment-resistant depression, pain management, and other disorder treatment-resistant

 A panel of experts recently formulated a consensus of guidelines in the use of IV ketamine infusions used to treat chronic pain.
 The Ketamine Guidelines Committee included representatives from the American Society of Regional Anesthesia and Pain Medicine, the American Academy of Pain Medicine, and the American Society of Anesthesiologists.
 The committee looked at clinical studies and database findings to determine the answers to several questions regarding ketamine infusions.

 The committee answered the following questions:

 Which patients and pain conditions should be considered?

 Is there any evidence that a therapeutic dose cutoff threshold?
 Is there a dose-response relationship?
 Are longer/more frequent infusions or higher dosages more effective?

 Is there any role for oral ketamine or another N-methyl-D-aspartate receptor antagonist as a follow-up to infusion?